keelback-code/odd-art-history/README.md

 Wireframes were produced using Balsamiq.
 Ultimately the final site followed the broad strokes of the designs but the key point that differed is the title, subtitle and navigation links all being on one axis.
 I originally built the site as per the design in these wireframes, but the content in these elements does not take up much space and a lot of empty space was created.
 Visual design is not my forte, so I reached out to my sister Amelia Horan for assistance with the visual design.
 After talking through the design with her, I ended up with the design shown in the readme screenshots.

+Gallery page
 <p align="center">
   <img src="assets/images/readme-images/wireframe-gallery.png">
 </p>

+Painting page
 <p align="center">
   <img src="assets/images/readme-images/wireframe-painting.png">
 </p>

+Odd Resources page
 <p align="center">
   <img src="assets/images/readme-images/wireframe-resources.png">
 </p>

+Suggestions page
 <p align="center">
   <img src="assets/images/readme-images/wireframe-suggestions.png">
 </p>

 ## Colour schemes and typography

 I used Google Fonts for the typography, and initially used colormind.io to choose a colour scheme.
 After speaking to my sister Amelia about the design we narrowed the colors down to the 3 shown below.
-I wanted to include a red accent, to mirror Louis XIV’s heels in Rigaud’s portrait, and used eyedropper.org to pick a colour from the original picture (#852a0d).
+I wanted to include a red accent, to mirror Louis XIV’s heels in Rigaud’s portrait, and used eyedropper.org to pick the colour from the original picture (#852a0d).
 A cream background (#fff7e9) was chosen for the whole site, to provide a contrast but not be too stark.
 The main text is a dark navy, which is from the original colormind scheme (#20344a).

 <p align="center">
   <img src="assets/images/readme-images/oarht-final-colors.JPG">
 </p>

 For the fonts, Lato is used for the headings/titles and Source Sans Pro for the main content, with Sans-Serif provided as a back-up for both.
 A modern font was deliberately chosen to juxtapose the paintings; a font mimicking an older style of script might seem tired and even cheesy.
-If you visit websites for major galleries, for example the Louvre and Wallace Collection where the paintings I have chosen are housed, the websites are sleek and modern.
+My tutor, Maranatha Ilesanmi, suggested that for research I visit similar websites, including gallery websites.
+A common theme on websites for major galleries, for example the Louvre and Wallace Collection where the paintings I have chosen are housed, is that they are sleek and modern.

 ## Technologies